IMProject/.github/profile/README.md

 This project is created as an ecosystem to help other Embedded projects to save some time for developing Bootloader and application for Flashing.\
 \
-[IMBootloader](https://github.com/IMProject/IMBootloader) is a bootloader with different features.\
+[IMBootloader](https://github.com/IMProject/IMBootloader) is a bootloader with different features:
 - accepts <b>signed</b> Firmware
 - enters in bootloader over FLASH segment
 - enters in bootloader over RAM segment